hoho/dosido/nodejs/doc/api/child_process.markdown

 receive the object as the second argument passed to the callback function registered on the `process.on('message')` event.

+The `options` argument, if present, is an object used to parameterize the sending of certain types of handles. `options` supports the following
+properties:

+  * `keepOpen` - A Boolean value that can be used when passing instances of `net.Socket`.
+When `true`, the socket is kept open in the sending process.
+    Defaults to `false`.

 The optional `callback` is a function that is invoked after the message is sent but before the child may have received it.
 The function is called with a single argument: `null` on success, or an [`Error`][] object on failure.